 - Native Installation on Ubuntu - Native Installation on Fedora

 Native Installation on Ubuntu

-Ugene packages for different Ubuntu versions are available on the Personal Package Archives (PPA).
-To start installing and using software from the UGENE PPA do the following steps:
+• UGENE packages for different Ubuntu versions are available on the Personal Package Archives (PPA).
+Add "iefremov/ppa" repository and pull down the latest list of software available.
+In the Terminal run: